ExtremeFLOW/neko-top/documentation/pages/user_guide/unsteady_simulation.md

 }
 ```

-Currently supported implementations are:
+The available implementation is `checkpoint`, which restarts the forward

-- `checkpoint`: restart the forward problem from stored checkpoints
+problem from stored checkpoints.
-- `pod`: stream forward snapshots to a Python POD driver and reconstruct the
-  state from a reduced basis

 ## Checkpoint state recovery